-Thurston City of

-Implementation Action County Tumwater

-1. Develop future City zoning designations, to be applied upon annexation, for the entire urban growth area.
-(Section 3.2, Policy 2.4.1 & 2.4.2) X

-2. Modify existing County zoning and

-land use regulations, as necessary:

-Apply the County zoning designation that is consistent with the Joint Plan future land use designation, or adopt the City zoning designations consistent with the Joint Plan as applied under #1 above as part of the County zoning map and code.
-(Section 3.2, Policy 2.2.3) X

-• In areas designated single-family 2 X.

-residential in the Joint Plan, ensure the

-implementing zoning designation requires

-that development be configured so these

-areas may eventually infill and develop at

-the future urban density identified in the

-Joint Plan.(Section 3.2, Policy 2.2.4)
+Implementation Action Thurston County City of Tumwater 1.
+Develop future City zoning designations, to be applied upon annexation, for the entire urban growth area.
+(Section 3.2, Policy 2.4.1 & 2.4.2) X 2.
+Modify existing County zoning and land use regulations, as necessary: Apply the County zoning designation that is consistent with the Joint Plan future land use designation, or adopt the City zoning designations consistent with the Joint Plan as applied under #1 above as part of the County zoning map and code.
+(Section 3.2, Policy 2.2.3) X In areas designated single-family residential in the Joint Plan, ensure the implementing zoning designation requires that development be configured so these areas may eventually infill and develop at the future urban density identified in the Joint Plan.(Section 3.2, Policy 2.2.4) -X

-1 0 IM PLEMENTATI

-Thurston City of

-Implementation Action County Tumwate

-In areas in the former long-term urban X

-growth area (established by the 1988

-Urban Growth Management Agreement)

-that have been excluded from the Joint

-Plan long-term urban growth area,

-apply an appropriate rural zoning

-designation concurrent with or following

-adoption of this plan.
-(Section 2.2)

-adoption of this plan.
-(Section 2.2)

-Review and modify, as necessary, existing X X

-lans to ensure consistency with the Joint Plan.

-Section 3.2, Goal 1)

-Amend development regulations as X X

-ecessary to implement Joint Plan policies

-nd recommendations.
-(Section 3.2, Policy 1.5.1)

-Revise development regulations to X X

-encourage the use of innovative housing and

-land use techniques, such as cluster housing,

-density bonuses, transfer of development ,

-rights, planned unit developments, etc.

-(Section 3.2, Policy 2.3; Section 3.5.2)

-Negotiate and adopt an intergovernmental X X

-agreement to apply specific City developmen Ł 11

-standards within the urban growth area ·

-prior to annexation.
-(Section 3.2, Policy 1.5.2 7

-Consider inclusion of City tree preservation 7

-and commercial landscaping ordinances

-and commercial landscaping ordinances as part of these standards.

-(Section 3.2, Policies 8.5 & 10.6.1)

-Ensure that manufactured homes are X

-allowed in all single-family residential

-zones and in mobile home parks.
-(Section

-3.2, Policy 4.3; Chapter 6)

-Thurston City of

-Implementation Action County Tumwate
+IMPLEMENTATION Thurston -City of Implementation Action County In areas in the former long-term urban X growth area (established by the 1988 Urban Growth Management Agreement) that have been excluded from the Joint - Plan long-term urban growth area, apply an appropriate rural zoning designation concurrent with or following 3.
+Review and modify, as necessary, existing \X plans to ensure consistency with the Joint Plan.
+(Section 3.2, Goal 1) 4.
+Amend development regulations as X X necessary to implement Joint Plan policies and recommendations.
+(Section 3.2, Policy 1.5.1) Revise development regulations to X X encourage the use of innovative housing and land use techniques, such as cluster housing, density bonuses, transfer of development (Section 3.2, Policy 2.3; Section 3.5.2) Negotiate and adopt an intergovernmental X X agreement to apply specific City development prior to annexation.
+(Section 3.2, Policy 1.5.2) Consider inclusion of City tree preservation and commercial landscaping ordinances - as part of these standards.
+(Section 3.2, Policies 8.5 & 10.6.1) Ensure that manufactured homes are X allowed in all single-family residential zones and in mobile home parks.
+(Section Thurston - -Citv of County Tumwater Implementation Action